 The essential vitamin serums & antioxidants

-Now’s the time to start targeting your skin with active ingredients – it’s as easy as A, B, C. From your twenties, invest in active lightweight serums that deliver a concentration of vitamins to your skin that specifically target aging skin conditions such as dehydration, lines and wrinkles, redness, pigmentation, congestion and blemishes.
+Now’s the time to start targeting your skin with active ingredients - it's as easy as A, B, C. From your twenties, invest in active lightweight serums that deliver a concentration of vitamins to your skin that specifically target ageing skin conditions such as dehydration, lines and wrinkles, redness, pigmentation, congestion and blemishes.
+The three key anti-ageing serums are:

 Vitamin B (vitamin B3/niacinamide)